vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```C++
 int8_t ASKRmt_GetKeyIfRemoteSaved(void);
 ```
 Returns the key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.
+Type of remote control will be detected automatically.
 This function will not pick the data.

 ```C++
 int8_t ASKRmt_PickKeyIfRemoteSaved(void);
 ```
 Picks the data and returns the key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.
+Type of remote control will be detected automatically.

 ```C++
 bool ASKRmt_SaveRemote(bool isFixCode);